Mentmore

 The village manor house, built by the Wigg family as a 16th-century half timbered structure, was re-faced in redbrick, with a Georgian front extension in the mid-18th century.
 The Wiggs were lords of the manor from the 16th to 18th centuries.

 The ownership eventually passed to the Harcourt or D'Harcourt families, until it was brought in 1850 from the trustees of three Harcourt sisters who had been left insolvent on the death of their father.
 The purchaser was Baron Mayer de Rothschild.

-The Baron employed the leading architect of the day Joseph Paxton to build a new grandiose mansion; the site chosen because of its fine elevation, was that of the village itself.
-To a Rothschild this was no problem, the village was moved to the site it occupies today.
-In fairness to the Baron the villagers were living in semi-derelict hovels, and were probably only too pleased to be rehoused.
+The Baron employed the leading architect Joseph Paxton to build a new mansion; the site chosen because of its fine elevation, was that of the village itself.
+The village – then in a dilapidates state – was demolished and rebuilt on its current site.
 The plan chosen for the new village was "Tudor meets Victorian" around a village green and mansion gates.

 While Paxton and his son-in-law George Stokes worked on the mansion later to be known as Mentmore Towers, George Stokes also designed the first cottages for the new Mentmore.
-On the death of Baron Mayer in 1877 his heiress Hannah de Rothschild continued the building of the village using another architect George Devey (his work was a forerunner of the arts and crafts movement).
-These houses can be identified by the 'H de R' cypher on their gables.
+On the death of Baron Mayer in 1877 his heiress Hannah de Rothschild continued the building of the village using another architect George Devey (his work was a forerunner of the arts and crafts movement).These houses can be identified by the 'H de R' cypher on their gables.
 After her marriage to the 5th Earl of Rosebery the building continued with another architect John Aspell; his work appears similar to that of Devey, but has less refinement and is clearly of a cheaper construction.
-The Old Post office in the centre of a block of housing is clearly Devy's work, yet the houses adjoining are clearly of the lesser hand.
+The old post office in the centre of a block of housing is clearly Devy's work, yet the houses adjoining are clearly of the lesser hand.
 The picturesque style Thatched or South Lodge is another of Devey's work, as is the former riding school with its stable yard – (now a housing complex).